containous/discourse-containous-theme/README.md

-# Discourse Theme for Containous Community
+# Discourse Theme for Traefik Labs Community

-This repository contains the elements for the Discourse Forum at <https://community.containo.us/>.
+This repository contains the elements for the Discourse Forum at <https://community.traefik.io/>.

 The following elements are configured here: